erkannt/lgbtq-roma-sinti-action-group/content/home.md

 [See all news](/news)

-## Quotes
+## What They Say

-> "Don't be afraid of who you are.
+> #####  " Don't be afraid of who you are.
 Hiding from your true self will inhibit you from being happy.
 I came out 21 years ago and I've been loving life ever since!
-Be Proud!"
+Be Proud! "

 > Mark O'Donahue, Gay Traveller